niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 ---

 Just like any other developer out there, I had to get started with Git.
 Now for someone who is learning how to code, "Git" can be a bit challenging.
 Especially if you've never worked in a team before.
-When I started working as a Research Assistant for the Department of Computer Science at Old Dominion University, I was introduced to an File Transfer Protocol (FTP) called, "FileZilla".
+When I started working as a Research Assistant for the Department of Computer Science at Old Dominion University, I was working with a File Transfer Protocol (FTP) called, "FileZilla".
 It was free and easy to use.
-During my first two semesters that all we used to transfer files to and from the server.
-I used FTP to complete and host a lot of my class projects.
-It did the job well.
+During my first two semesters that's all we used to transfer files to and from the server.
+I used FTP to complete and host a lot of my class and research projects.
+It sufficed the need of the hour.

 However,

 > To err is human - Alexander Pope.

-there might have come a time when you would have accidentally overwritten a file or deleted an important folder unintentionally.
-It has happened to all of us one point or the other.
-That's when, "Version Control Systems" come in place.
+There might have come a time when you would have accidentally overwritten a file or deleted an important folder unintentionally.
+It has happened to all of us at one point or the other.
+That's where, "Version Control Systems" come in place.
 There are different kinds of VCS depending on usage like CVS, SVN, Mercurial, Bazaar, and Git.
 We started using git for both our web and mobile projects.
 I've almost only worked on Android for the past year and half.
 Android Studio has an amazing integration with Git for source control mamangement.

 ## What is Git?